 What is Goods and Service Tax (GST) in India?

-Goods and Service Tax or GST is a type of an indirect tax that has replaced various types of indirect taxes such as VAT, service tax and more.
+Goods and Service Tax or GST is a type of indirect tax that has replaced various types of indirect taxes such as VAT, service tax and more.
 This tax was imposed on the supply of goods and services in the country.

 There are 3 types of Goods and Service Tax or GST.